marta-rakowska/dareit-cloud-challenge/README.md

 The goal of this task was to create a CI/CD pipeline.

-You can find my solution here: https://github.com/marta-rakowska/dareit-terraform
+You can find my solution [here](https://github.com/marta-rakowska/dareit-cloud-challenge-task-7).

 ### Task 8️⃣

 The goal of this task was to apply all the knowledge gathered along the way to deploy a simple website.

+If you want to clone the code of this task you can do it [here](https://github.com/marta-rakowska/dareit-cloud-challenge-task-8).